 Every year, hundreds of thousands of tourists, climbers, surfers, divers, photographers and artists flock to the strikingly beautiful landscape.
 But Lofoten has more to offer than beautiful scenery.
 It is also the home of the world's last, robust cod stock that provide thousands of meals and livelihood for the locals in the area.
 Here, mainland Europe's largest seabird colony nests and off the Lofoten island of Røst lies the world's largest cold-water coral reef, also known as the ocean's rainforest.

-Lofoten is a place we have visited and fallen in love with, so this Black Friday, just as last year, we wanted to do something good, something that would truly make a difference in the photography world which is why we are donating all profits from Black Friday to the Norwegian Society for Conservation, which is fighting to keep Lofoten wild and beautiful.
+Lofoten is a place we have visited and fallen in love with, so this Black Friday, just as the last couple of years, we wanted to do something good, something that would truly make a difference in the photography world which is why we are donating all profits from Black Friday to the Norwegian Society for Conservation, which is fighting to keep Lofoten wild and beautiful.

 If you choose to buy a pair of gloves with us on Black Friday, you’ll be contributing to the future security and safety of Lofoten as a beautifully untouched photography location.

 Want to know more about what your euros/dollars are supporting?
 Here’s a quick look at the specific projects The Norwegian Society for Conservation works on.